Avnish666/PII-Redaction/README.md

 ## Update

 The frontend is deployed on Vercel.
 The backend runs successfully in a local environment.
 The cloud deployment on Render's free tier exceeds the available memory because OCR (Tesseract), OpenCV, and document processing are memory-intensive.
 The submitted output document was generated using the same codebase running locally.
+It will run locally with pytesseract just fine.
 ---

 ## 📸 Application Preview